omaroswr/ZTP_lab_build/lab_build_5_upgrade.md

 ## Defining Pre-Caching Configuration:

-The pre-caching configuraiton defines what gets pre-cached to make the upgrade more efficient and compliant to the maintenance window.
+The pre-caching configuration defines what gets pre-cached to make the upgrade more efficient and compliant to the maintenance window.
 We can configure that using the follwing:

 ```